iskakfatoni/IskakINO_LiquidCrystal_I2C/README.md

 ## 📚 More Examples

-In addition to the basic usage, this library includes several example sketches demonstrating advanced features:
+In addition to the basic usage, this library provides multiple example sketches demonstrating various LCD features from simple text to advanced dashboards.

 ### Basic
-- **Basic** – Simple text display and automatic I2C address detection.
+- **Basic** – Simple text display with automatic I2C address detection.
 - **Backlight_On_Off_Demo** – Demonstrates turning the LCD backlight on and off.
 - **CursorDisplay_Cursor_Display_Control** – Demonstrates cursor and display control functions (`cursor()`, `noCursor()`, `blink()`, `noBlink()`, `display()`, `noDisplay()`).
 - **ESP32_Custom_I2C_Pins** – Example for using custom I2C pins on ESP32 / ESP32-C3 boards.